Exponential twist of probability measures: drift correction in term of a generalized gradient: Introduction

 In Section \ref{sec:extension}, we further specify the map $ \shd \ni \phi \mapsto \Gamma^v(\phi)$ in the integro-differential case.
-In particular Proposition \ref{prop:GammaContinuous} states that it can be expressed as the sum of an integral term corresponding to the jumps contribution, and a \textit{generalized gradient} of $v$.
-Then, in Proposition \ref{prop:extensionGammaClosure}, we extend the continuous part $\Gamma^{v,c}$ of this operator to a larger space $\scrd$ including the identity function $id$ and other test functions outside the domain $\shd$.
-This extension allows us, in Proposition \ref{prop:idGamma}, to express the change of probability measure as a drift modification depending only on the continuous part of the (extended) operator evaluated in the identity function i.e. $\Gamma^{v,c}(id)$.
-In particular, even when the initial drift is a Schwartz distribution, an additional measurable drift term appears, extending the term $ \sigma \sigma^\top\nabla_x v$ when $\nabla_x v$ does not exist.
+In particular Proposition \ref{prop:GammaContinuous} states that it can be expressed as the sum of an integral term corresponding to the jumps contribution, and a \textit{generalized gradient} $\Gamma^{v,c}$ of $v$.
+On the other hand Corollary \ref{cor:P1PDE} shows that if there is a solution $w \in C^{0,1}$ of $a^\P w = f w$, $w$ is a version of the intrinsic value function and the generalized gradient can be expressed as $\Gamma^{v,c}(\phi) = (\nabla_x \phi)^\top \sigma \sigma^\top\nabla_x v$, independently on the fact that the canonical process is a semimartingale.
+Then, in Proposition \ref{prop:extensionGammaClosure}, we extend the ``out of jumps component'' $\Gamma^{v,c}$ of the operator $\Gamma^{v}$ to a larger space $\scrd$ including the identity function $id$ and other test functions outside the domain $\shd$.
+This extension allows us, in Proposition \ref{prop:idGamma}, to express the change of probability measure as a drift modification depending only on $\Gamma^{v,c}(id)$.
+In particular, even when the initial drift is a Schwartz distribution, an additional measurable drift term appears, extending the notional term $ \sigma \sigma^\top\nabla_x v$ when $\nabla_x v$ does not exist.

-In Section \ref{sec:checkingHypV} we provide general conditions under which the Ideal Condition \ref{cond:idealCondition} holds.
-We require our reference probability measure $\P$ to fulfill a slightly stronger version of the Markov property, namely to be \textit{Regularly Markovian} in the sense of Definition \ref{def:regularlyMarkovian}.
-This regularity assumption on $\P$ allows to build an extension of the Carré du champ operator, see Propositions \ref{prop:extensionGammaP}, in order to identify the generator of the martingale problem satisfied by $\Q^*$.
-This extension was initiated in \cite{MartingaleAF} in the case of genuine martingales and used to define Pseudo-Partial Differential Equations (Pseudo-PDE) and their associated probabilistic representations via martingale driven backward SDEs in \cite{MartingaleBSDE, BarrassoNoDrivingMartingalesI, BarrassoNoDrivingMartingalesII}.
-In Appendix \ref{app:particularCases} we provide an alternative method, in the case of Brownian diffusions, for verifying the Ideal Condition, based on the existence of a solution of one PDE.
+Section \ref{sec:checkingHypV} is devoted by the verification of Ideal Property as soon as $\shd$ is an algebra: this is done via delicate ``Dellacherie-Meyer'' type arguments.